Welcome to our gallery of tile shapes including interior design ideas for flooring, kitchen backsplash and bathroom showers.

 Arabesque

-Arabesque tiles have gained some popularity adding beauty and art back into the modern minimalist world.
-These tiles are more ornate and offers multiple different variation.
+Arabesque tiles have gained some popularity, adding beauty and art back into the modern minimalist world.
+These tiles are more ornate and offer multiple variations.
 The arabesque tiles can come as mosaic tiles and beveled tiles.
 Mosaic arabesque tiles will come in sheets and will be polished in on of many materials or color options.
-The beveled edge option will give some texture and dimension to the desired location without having to do anything too extreme!
+The beveled edge option will give the desired location some texture and dimension without requiring extreme measures!

 Ogee Tile

-Also known as the fish scale tile or ogee drop the ogee tile will be most often used in bathrooms and as backsplashes.
-The shape has and “s- like” curve that resembles a fish scale (hence the nickname).
-The pieces can be place in a variety of patterns, each creating a new look.
-The scale looking tiles can be place side by side to create rows.
+Also known as the fish scale tile or ogee drop, the ogee tile is most often used in bathrooms and as backsplashes.
+Its shape has an “s—like” curve that resembles a fish scale (hence the nickname).
+The pieces can be placed in a variety of patterns, each creating a new look.
+The scale-looking tiles can be placed side by side to create rows.
+Ogee style tiles can also be mismatched and connected on the flat ends.
+Depending on the shape of the space you are trying to fill, you could even fan them out or create a circular pattern.

 Picket Tile

-The picket tile is another shape of tile that can add to the uniqueness of a design.
-It is a six sided shape that appears as two equal trapezoids were placed together.
-This shape can add for quite a bit of creativity.
-They can be paired with diamond pieces for makes a pattern with mixes shapes or can be used all on its own.
-The nice thing about the picket is that it has a flat bottom and even sides to make laying out a pattern pretty easy.
+The picket tile is another tile shape that can add to a design’s uniqueness.
+It is a six-sided shape that appears as two equal trapezoids placed together.
+This shape can add quite a bit of creativity.
+It can be paired with diamond pieces to make a pattern with mixed shapes or used on its own.
+The nice thing about the picket is that it has a flat bottom and even sides to make laying out a pattern easy.

 Lantern Shaped Tile

-As the name suggests the lantern shaped tile strongly resembles a lantern.
-This shape is commonly confused with the arabesque due to its similarities in shapes.
-These tiles will also have most of the same options and qualities the arabesque has including the options for beveled and mosaic tiles as well as the variety of materials and colors.
+As the name suggests, the lantern-shaped tile strongly resembles a lantern.
+Due to its similar shape, this shape is commonly confused with the arabesque.
+These tiles will also have most of the same options and qualities as the arabesque, including options for beveled and mosaic tiles and a variety of materials and colors.

 Wave Tile

-Layout placement is usually taken into consideration before deciding to use the wave piece and they are often used in more creative spaces versus something that needs functionality.
-Like most of the rest of the tiles mentioned, wave tiles are available in a wide variety of materials, colors, finishes, sizes and shapes.
+It may be advised to use skilled contractors or tile professionals.
+They can also answer your questions and offer price, placement, and maintenance information.
+Surface layout placement is usually considered before deciding to use the wave piece, and they are often used in more creative spaces versus something that needs functionality.
+Like most of the rest of the tiles mentioned, wave tiles are available in various materials, colors, finishes, sizes, and shapes.

-For help creating a design and visualizing different elements such as tile, there are a variety of software programs that can help.
-There is room specific bathroom remodel software as well as kitchen design software for seeing floor, wall or backsplash tile in a 3 dimensional view.
+A variety of software programs can help create a tiling design and visualize different elements, such as tiles.
+There is room-specific bathroom remodel software and kitchen design software for seeing floor, wall, or backsplash tile in a 3-dimensional view.